VedShh/BlueStampEngineeringProject/index.md

 At first, I was trying to find different switches that would take up less space however, after lots of time, I realized that the switch that I wanted to implement was running an AC current which was not compatible with my circuit which ran on a DC current.
 After building my circuit I started CADing and came up with a design.
 However, after printing it out I realized that I had not calculated for tolerance, which is making all the dimensions slightly larger to calculate for the error that the 3D printer makes.
 Since originally I had not calculated for tolerance none of my components fit into my box.
 When the box printed out I also realized that I could make my box even smaller by layering the components inside.

 **What is next?**
+Now I will make some small refinements to my model, upload the model to the Arduino Nano BLE, and then start on my modifications.

 <!--
 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**